Early Warning Signs Alzheimer’s Disease Symptoms

 5. Trouble understanding visual messaging

-Visual symbols or meaning is a sign of Alzheimer’s problems.
+Visual symbols or meaning are a sign of Alzheimer’s problems.
 People may have difficulty judging distance, reading, and determining color or contrast.

 6. Problems with speaking or writing words